IBM/ansible-role-infosvr-import-export/docs/relationships.md

 - `transformed_by` specifies a list of mappings that can be used to transform the relationships; if provided, they should use the [REST style](mappings.md#rest-style).

-It is important to remember that if you are applying transformations to the ingest, you will want to apply those same transformations to the merge: in order to ensure that the merge is done correctly (post-transformation, rather than pre-transformation).
+It is important to remember:

+- if you are applying transformations to the ingest, you will want to apply those same transformations to the merge: in order to ensure that the merge is done correctly (post-transformation, rather than pre-transformation)
+- since ingest works optimally against a single relationship property at a time, be aware of whether the files you are merging all use the same relationship property or could result in a merged file with multiple relationship properties

 ## Ingests